 Cipher Decoder – Brute Force Tool

-This brute force decoder attempts to decrypt your text using the most common simple substitution ciphers:
+This brute force decoder attempts to decrypt your text using the most common simple substitution ciphers.
+The system analyses each result and highlights likely candidates based on English language patterns.

 - Atbash Cipher – Reverses the alphabet (A↔Z, B↔Y, etc.)